SoftwareEngineeringToolDemos/FSE-2014-SketchLink/README.md

 <a href="http://www.uni-trier.de/index.php?id=54142&L=2">The Official Project Page, including video on tool.</a>

-In this repository, for SketchLink you will find:
+In this repository, for Example Tool you will find:

 :x: Source code (not available)